-Project overview: Share the story of the vertical wilderness with visitors through ranger-led programs about climbing history and techniques, geology and environmental stewardship.
+Project overview: Share the story of the vertical wilderness through ranger-led programs about climbing history and techniques, geology, and environmental stewardship for visitors.

 Park managers view education as a powerful tool for protecting Yosemite’s resources, including the vertical wilderness.
 Through the Ask a Climber program, climbing rangers coordinate interactive educational activities that connect people on the ground with the world on the walls.

 Conservancy donors have supported Ask a Climber almost every year since it began in 2009 as a partnership between the National Park Service and the Yosemite Climbing Association.
-Since that inaugural year, the originally volunteer-run endeavor has evolved into a popular, professional seasonal program staffed by climbing rangers who offer talks, materials and interactive media that cover the geology of Yosemite’s cliffs and domes, climbing history and safety, plants and animals that live on and around the walls, and more.
+Since that inaugural year, the originally volunteer-run endeavor has evolved into a popular, professional, seasonal program staffed by climbing rangers who offer talks, materials and interactive media that cover the geology of Yosemite’s cliffs and domes, climbing history, plants and animals that live on and around the walls, and more.

-In 2020, in response to the COVID-19 pandemic, rangers scaled back in-person group experiences and focused on online outreach.
+In 2020 and 2021, in response to the COVID-19 pandemic, rangers scaled back in-person group experiences and focused on online outreach.

-This year: For the 2021 Ask a Climber season, rangers plan to incorporate COVID-related safety measures, and to continue their focus on producing more social media and web content so people can explore the world of climbing from afar.
+This year: For the 2022 Ask a Climber season, rangers plan to incorporate COVID-related safety measures, and to continue their focus on producing more social media and web content so people can explore the world of climbing from afar.
 If safe, they’ll offer interactive activities in the park, including gear demonstrations and guided walks.
 Whether online or in person, rangers will share insights into the geology and ecology of the vertical wild, illuminate the role climbers play in protecting nature on and off the walls, and help people near and far connect with Yosemite’s renowned climbing areas.
 Additionally, they’ll assist in issuing wilderness climbing permits for overnight big wall climbs.

 Curious about climbing?
 Check out our Ask a Climber FAQs!